-The best thing to do when planning your trip is to make sure you’ve got travel insurance, packed all your required clothes, meds, essential items, then have a chat with either your regular doctor if you need things sorted out, or a clinic that specialises in travel medicine if you want to get all your vaccines sorted.
+The best thing to do when planning your trip is to make sure you’ve got travel insurance, packed all your required clothes, medications, essential items, then have a chat with either your regular doctor if you need things sorted out, or a clinic that specialises in travel medicine if you want to get all your vaccines sorted.

 I recommend coming in a month before a trip, because sometimes you need blood tests to see if you’re immune to things already – like measles – which we didn’t mention above.
-Otherwise most vaccines need about 2 weeks to have their maximum efficacy, but even if it is later than this we can get started.
+Otherwise, most vaccines need about 2 weeks to have their maximum efficacy, but even if it is later than this we can get started.

 Rabies needs 21 days to receive the full course – day 0, 7 and 21-28.

-So if you’re heading away, I suggest finding out what vaccines you’ve had, try to confirm your itinerary, then book in for a travel consult online at GS Health and we can go through everything for you.
+So, if you’re heading away, I suggest finding out what vaccines you’ve had, try to confirm your itinerary, then book in for a travel consult online at GS Health and we can go through everything for you.
 We can even help you prepare a medical kit to take away.